 Review Purpose: The purpose of the review was to evaluate selected patient care activities to determine whether the community based outpatient clinics (CBOCs) and primary care clinics (PCCs) provide safe, consistent, and high-quality health care for our veterans.
-We conducted site visits during the weeks of January 27 and February 23, 2014, at the following CBOCs which are under the oversight of the Birmingham VA Medical Center and Veterans Integrated Service Network 7:
+We conducted site visits during the week of June 23, 2014, at the following CBOCs which are under the oversight of the Fayetteville VA Medical Center and Veterans Integrated Service Network 6:

-- Gadsden CBOC, Gadsden, AL - Jasper CBOC, Jasper, AL
+- Goldsboro CBOC, Goldsboro, NC - Hamlet CBOC, Hamlet, NC

-Review Results: We conducted four focused reviews and had no findings for the Environment of Care review.
-The Designated Women's Health Provider Proficiency review had a finding that did not result in a recommendation.
-However, we made recommendations in the following two review areas:
+Review Results: We conducted four focused reviews and had no findings for the Designated Women's Health Providers' Proficiency review.
+However, we made recommendations in the following three review areas: